Intelligent Access Program (IAP)

 Enrolling in the IAP

-Vehicles requiring a permit with IAP conditions, such as eligible cranes and special purpose vehicles, non-standard freight vehicles and performance based standards (PBS) vehicles can be enrolled by the department.
-The enrolment form will be sent to the transport operator when they apply for a permit that has IAP as a condition.
-You can contact the NHVR to apply for a heavy vehicle access permit.
+Transport operators requiring a heavy vehicle access permit must contact the NHVR If the permit requires IAP conditions (for example eligible cranes and SPVs, non-standard freight vehicles and PBS vehicles) transport operators will be enrolled by TMR.
+An enrolment form will be sent to the transport operator when they apply for a permit that has IAP as a condition.

 IAP fact sheets

-Choosing an Intelligent Access Program service provider is a business decision for the transport operator.
-Transport Certification Australia has a current list of Intelligent Access Program service providers.
+Choosing an IAP-SP is a business decision for the transport operator.

-Note: Only Transport Certification Australia certified service providers are able to provide the Intelligent Transport System required for the IAP.
+Note: Only TCA certified IAP-SPs are able to provide the Intelligent Transport System required for the IAP.